 The question of “What is the best strength training machine for diabetics” has the same answer as “What is the best strength training machine for the non-diabetic.”

 There are some interesting takes on this question.
-The first one comes from Alison Massey, MS, RD, LDN, registered dietitian and diabetes educator at the Center for Endocrinology, Mercy Medical Center of Baltimore.
+The first one comes from Alison Massey, MS, RD, LDN, registered dietitian and certified diabetes educator with over 10 years of experience in various community and clinical settings.

 Massey explains, “When it comes to strength training oftentimes individuals don’t need expensive equipment.
 Resistance bands are fairly inexpensive and portable.